roboconf/roboconf.github.io/en/developer-guide/occi-model.md

 * An instance is associated with only one component.

-## OCCI Diagram

-The following diagram was generated with Eclipse's ecore tooling.
-It is based on the ecore model that was contributed in the [OCCIware project](https://github.com/occiware).

-This diagram is compliant with the OCCI meta-model.
-The concepts described above extend **Resource**.
-And we defined relations that exist between them as **Link**s.
-There is no mix-in in Roboconf.

-> This mapping was made so that we can easily create Roboconf configuration files from a Roboconf OCCI model.
-> AND, it was made so that runtime conversion between Roboconf model classes and an OCCI RESTful API is efficient.

 ## Model Constraints

 There are also some constraints that cannot be represented on the class and OCCI diagrams.